-Statement of the Chief Executive's responsibilities as the Accountable Officer of the Trust
+Statement of the Chief Executive's responsibilities as the Accountable Officer of the Trust value for money is achieved from the resources available to the Trust

 The Secretary of State has directed that the Chief Executive should be the Accountable Officer to the Trust.
 The relevant responsibilities of accountable officers are set out in the Accountable Officer Memorandum issued by the Department of Health.
 These include ensuring that: